 - 1. Committee Chair: Senior Faculty Member

 - 2. Director, Academic Affairs (for EVPAA)

 - 3. Up to two faculty members

 - 4. A representative of the Dean of Students

-- 5. One Dean's Fellow
+- 5. One Residential Life Officer

 - 6. A representative of the Writers' Centre

 - 7. Up to two student representatives

 - 8. Secretariat: Student Services